-Lucy Jacobs is 22 and has worked as a permanent recruitment consultant since February 2018.
-Based at HR GO’s Dartford branch in Kent, she’s also taking the company’s in-house training programme - a 12-week introduction to recruitment for colleagues at the start of their career.
+Lucy Jacobs is 22 and has worked as a permanent recruitment consultant for six months.
+Based at HR GO’s Dartford branch in Kent, she’s also taking the company’s in-house training programme - a 12-session introduction to recruitment for colleagues at the start of their career.

 Here she talks us through a typical day at work.